As streamers cut costs, TV shows — and residuals — vanish

 “If you didn’t get much work recently, but at least had enough residuals to get you over that minimum threshold — that means you can insure your family,” Riva says.

-In a February news release, the Writer’s Guild of America West decried HBO’s removal of its shows, saying it “illustrates how consolidation increases the power of gatekeepers at the expense of marginalized voices.”
+In a February, WGA West decried HBO’s removals, saying it “illustrates how consolidation increases the power of gatekeepers at the expense of marginalized voices.”

-The guild cited HBO's decisions to pull “Gordita Chronicles” and “Tuca & Bertie,” an animated series whose two leads were voiced by women of color.
-It also highlighted the studio's highly unusual move to ax “Batgirl” — a nearly completed movie starring Leslie Grace, an Afro-Latina actor — that HBO shelved for a tax write-off instead of releasing.
-In January, Warner Bros.
-Discovery CFO Gunnar Wiedenfels said the company is “done” pursuing those content-related write-offs.

-“We can’t just let shows disappear, especially shows that depict immigration and Latinx families in a positive light,” said “Gordita Chronicles” showrunner Brigitte Muñoz-Liebowitz.
 “Our communities are humanized through comedy.
-And to not have the show be there as part of our media lexicon, it shows a regression to me.”
+And to not have the show be there as part of our media lexicon, it shows a regression to me,” said “Gordita Chronicles” showrunner Brigitte Muñoz-Liebowitz.

 In a statement, HBO Max said cancelling “Gordita Chronicles” was a “very difficult decision” it made as part of a shift away from family entertainment.
 The streamer also confirmed it has returned the show's rights to Sony.